 One of the main reasons we wrote this article is because treadmill mats are an invaluable soundproofing product.

-If reducing noise in your gym or home gym is important to you then treadmill mats are a must have, they are great at dampening noise from all kinds of machinary including things like punching bags with sand filled bases and any cardio machinery.
+If reducing noise in your gym or home gym is important to you then treadmill mats are a must-have, they are great at dampening noise from all kinds of machinery including things like punching bags with sand-filled bases and any cardio machinery.

 Running indoors on a treadmill creates a lot of vibrations which can be very noisy.